 Content creation and management

-You will be surprised how many tasks you actually can delegate within your business or outsource to a remote team or agency.
-There are general tasks that are common to most business then there are tasks that are unique to you.
+You will be surprised how many tasks you can actually delegate within your business or outsource to a remote team or agency.
+There are general tasks that are common to most businesses, then tasks that are unique to you.

 To speed up the process, I’ve developed a list to help you discover tasks you may not have thought about that could potentially save you hours per week or month.

 From the list, highlight the tasks that you want to delegate.
-Some of the tasks you may need to delegate in the future; they possibly don’t exist now.
+Some of the tasks you may need to delegate in the future may not exist now.
 This list will help you to plan future hires.

 How to Get the Best Results from Delegation

 So let’s take a step back.
-In part 1, we have talked about the right way to delegate and you have the free download of lists that you can delegate.
+In part 1, we talked about the right way to delegate, and you have the free download of lists that you can delegate.
 However, there is more that needs to happen to make your delegation truly successful.
 Here are the missing parts.

 Finding the right people